Skip to main content

 Using the docker ps command to confirm collector is running

-1. Finally, examine the logs of the runner to ensure it's successfully connecting to the JupiterOne Collector service.
+1. Finally, examine the logs of the runner to ensure it's successfully connecting to the JupiterOne Collector service and polling for integration jobs.
 The ID of the container can be read from the ps command above:

 Examining runner logs to ensure success in connecting to JupiterOne